Overview Articles: What Happens to Debt in Chapter 13 Bankruptcy

 -

 A Chapter 13 case can last as long as five years.
 That’s a long time to go without incurring debt on some of the necessities of life.
-See what the best options are for dealing with post-petition debt
+Learn what happens to debt incurred after filing for Chapter 13.

 What Happens to Debt In Chapter 13 Bankruptcy